-The Broccoli Stage honors the memory of the producer whose EON Productions Limited ® (EON, by the way, stands for the Broccoli family motto, "Everything Or Nothing") remains homebase of all 007 features, all of which are available on DVD and Blu-ray! --- including the 007 epics starring Daniel Craig, starting with Casino Royale, the first Bond movie under a partnership between Danjaq LLC, MGM and Columbia Pictures; its action-packed follow-up, Quantum of Solace......
+The Broccoli Stage honors the memory of the producer whose EON Productions Limited ® (EON, by the way, stands for the Broccoli family motto, "Everything Or Nothing") remains homebase of all 007 ® features, all of which are available on DVD and Blu-ray! --- including the 007 epics starring Daniel Craig, starting with Casino Royale™, the first Bond movie under a partnership between Danjaq ® LLC, MGM and Columbia Pictures; its action-packed follow-up, Quantum of Solace™......

-And not only has James Bond returned, so has Sam Mendes.
-Bond's 24th movie, SPECTRE, sees Olivier Award-winning playwright Jez Butterworth joining the Logan-Purvis-Wade team.
-SPECTRE, by the way, is the Special Executive for Counter-Intelligence, Terrorism, Revenge and Extortion --- best associated with one of Bond's most frequent nemeses, cat-obsessed Ernst Stavro Blofeld!
-But this isn't your father's SPECTRE --- because now, there's a new evil genius at the top: Franz Oberhauser, played by Academy Award winner Christoph Waltz.
-The new story, set immediately after the events of Skyfall, finds Ralph Fiennes replacing Judi Dench as the new M, and Ben Wisham back as Q. "I am very pleased that, by giving me all the time I need to honor all my theatrical stage commitments, the Producers have made it possible for me to direct Bond 24," Sam said in a statement posted last Christmas by Sony Pictures and Danjaq LLC.
-Now out on Digital DVD and Blu-ray, SPECTRE is distributed, as usual, through the aforementioned partnership of Danjaq LLC, MGM and Columbia Pictures.
+And not only did James Bond return, so too did Sam Mendes.
+Bond's 24th movie, SPECTRE™, found Olivier Award-winning playwright Jez Butterworth joining the Logan-Purvis-Wade team.
+SPECTRE, by the way, is the Special Executive for Counter-Intelligence, Terrorism, Revenge and Extortion, long associated with one of Bond's most frequent nemeses, that cat-obsessed Ernst Stavro Blofeld!
+But this isn't your father's SPECTRE, because now, there's a new evil genius at the top: Franz Oberhauser, played by Academy Award winner Christoph Waltz.
+The new story, set immediately after the events of Skyfall, also starred Ralph Fiennes, replacing Judi Dench as M, and Ben Wisham as Q. "I am very pleased that, by giving me all the time I need to honor all my theatrical stage commitments, the Producers have made it possible for me to direct Bond 24," Sam said in a statement posted last Christmas by Sony Pictures and Danjaq LLC.
+Now out on Digital DVD and Blu-ray, SPECTRE was once more distributed domestically through the aforementioned partnership of Danjaq LLC, MGM and Columbia Pictures.
 Sam Smith sings the main title song, "The Writing's on the Wall," which he co-wrote with Jimmy Napes --- thus becoming the first solo male British-born vocalist to sing a Bond theme song since 1965, when Tom Jones told the world how "he strikes like Thunderball."
-And more, Oscar has honored Team Danjaq, Sam Smith and Jimmy Napes with the Best Original Song for a second consecutive year --- making Bond the first film franchise to win back-to-back in just this category!
+And more, Oscar honored Team Danjaq, Sam Smith and Jimmy Napes with the Best Original Song for a second consecutive year --- making Bond the first film franchise to win back-to-back in just this category!
 Visit Google, Yahoo! and Bing to see all the SPECTRE reviews!

-By the way, did we mention that Pinewood Shepperton has an American home, too.
-Pinewood Shepperton, in a joint venture with River's Rock LLC, controlled by the Cathay family, owners of the Chick-fil-A fast-food empire, controls the awesome Pinewood Atlanta Studios in Fayetteville, Georgia.
+By the way, did we mention that Pinewood Shepperton has an American home, too?
+Indeed it does: Pinewood, in a joint venture with River's Rock LLC, controlled by the Cathay family, owners of the Chick-fil-A fast-food empire, controls the awesome Pinewood Atlanta Studios in Fayetteville, Georgia.
 Encompassing six soundstages on 288 acres just outside Atlanta/Fulton County, Pinewood Atlanta is a magnificent state-of-the-art facility, where the finest in movie, TV, web-only and video games are developed.
-Pinewood Shepperton maintains a 40% controlling interest in Pinewood Atlanta, and also provides sales and marketing services.
+Pinewood maintains a 40% controlling interest in Pinewood Atlanta, and also provides sales and marketing services.
 Pinewood also has a Canadian facility, Pinewood Toronto Studios, in the heart of Ontario's capital city.
 Pinewood has even gone Latino, with its Pinewood Dominican Republic Studios at Juan Dolio, San Pedro de Macoris.

-With six studios, encompassing 74 soundstages in four countries on four continents, the Pinewood Group takes on the filmmaking challenges of a constantly expanding digital age, under the leadership of a team whose members include Sir Ridley Scott, and which remains committed to serving the filmmaking communities in the U.S. and the U.K. with a renewed strength unprecedented in cinema history!
+With six studios, encompassing 74 soundstages in four countries on four continents, the Pinewood Group takes on the filmmaking challenges of a constantly expanding digital age, under the leadership of a team whose members remain committed to serving the filmmaking communities in five nations with a renewed strength unprecedented in cinema history!

 And though some may still question the 007 Stage's ability to function, its fans continue to marvel at its incredible usefulness and inventive modernism!